Lillian1070/showcase_python_dataCleaning_1/README.md

 ## Project Overview
-This project demonstrates data cleaning techniques using Python libraries such as **Pandas** and **NumPy**.
-The dataset, sourced from Kaggle, undergoes preprocessing steps like handling missing values, removing duplicates, and standardizing data formats.
+This project demonstrates essential data-cleaning techniques using Python libraries such as Pandas and NumPy.
+The dataset is processed through several preprocessing steps, including:

+- Handling missing values through imputation or removal.
+- Removing duplicate entries to ensure data integrity.
+- Standardizing data formats for consistency across the dataset.

+These steps prepare the data for more accurate analysis and modeling.

 ## Dataset Used
 The dataset used in this project is sourced from Kaggle.
 You can access it [here]().